Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ![](Images/HDRPFeatures-AntiAliasing.png)

-HDRP includes the following [anti-aliasing](Anti-Aliasing.md) methods to help you remove aliasing effects with performance and quality in mind:
+HDRP includes the following [antialiasing](Anti-Aliasing.md) methods to help you remove aliasing effects with performance and quality in mind:

-- [Multisample anti-aliasing](Anti-Aliasing.md#MSAA)(MSAA): Samples multiple locations within every pixel and combines these samples to produce the final pixel.
+- [Multisample antialiasing](Anti-Aliasing.md#MSAA)(MSAA): Samples multiple locations within every pixel and combines these samples to produce the final pixel.
 You can use an alpha to mask out an area to use MSAA.
-This is the most resource intensive anti-aliasing technique in HDRP.
+This is the most resource intensive antialiasing technique in HDRP.
-- [Temporal anti-aliasing](Anti-Aliasing.md#TAA)(TAA): Uses frames from a history buffer to smooth edges more effectively than fast approximate anti-aliasing.
-It is substantially better at smoothing edges in motion, but you must enable motion vectors for this.
+- [Temporal antialiasing](Anti-Aliasing.md#TAA)(TAA): Uses frames from a history buffer to smooth edges more effectively than fast approximate antialiasing.
+It's better at smoothing edges in motion, but you must enable motion vectors for this.
-- [Subpixel morphological anti-aliasing](Anti-Aliasing.md#SMAA)(SMAA): Finds patterns in borders of the image and blends the pixels on these borders according to the pattern.
+- [Subpixel morphological antialiasing](Anti-Aliasing.md#SMAA)(SMAA): Finds patterns in borders of the image and blends the pixels on these borders according to the pattern.
-- [Fast approximate anti-aliasing](Anti-Aliasing.md#FXAA)(FXAA): Smooths edges on a per-pixel level.
-This is the least resource intensive anti-aliasing technique in HDRP.
+- [Fast approximate antialiasing](Anti-Aliasing.md#FXAA)(FXAA): Smooths edges on a per-pixel level.
+This is the least resource intensive antialiasing technique in HDRP.

 ### Physical Camera

-HDRP uses a physically-based Camera system that works seamlessly with the other physical features of HDRP, such as [physical light units](#PLU), to produce physically-accurate, unified results.
-A physically-based camera works like a real-world camera, and therefore uses the same properties.
+HDRP uses a physically based Camera system that works seamlessly with the other physical features of HDRP, such as [physical light units](#PLU), to produce physically accurate, unified results.
+A physically based camera works like a real-world camera, so it uses the same properties.
 This allows you to configure an HDRP Camera to mimic the behavior of a real-world camera, with expected results for effects such as exposure and depth of field.
-For more information on HDRP's physically-based camera, includings a description of how to use it, see the [Camera component documentation](HDRP-Camera.md).
+For more information on HDRP's physically based camera, includings a description of how to use it, see the [Camera component documentation](HDRP-Camera.md).

 ### Custom Post-processing

 ![Posterize](Images/HDRPFeatures-CustomPostProcess.png)

 HDRP allows you to add your own custom post processes integrated with the volume framework.
-They can be injected after opaque and sky object, before the [temporal anti-aliasing](Anti-Aliasing.md#TAA) pass, before builtin post processes or after builtin post processes.
+You can inject them after opaque and sky object, before the [temporal antialiasing](Anti-Aliasing.md#TAA) pass, before built-in post processes or after built-in post processes.
 For more information, see the [Custom Post-processing documentation](Custom-Post-Process.md).

 ### Custom Passes